This page was printed from the South & West Devon Formulary and Referral site at

 All referrals will be reviewed by the allergy department and advice and guidance will be provided as soon as possible to avoid unnecessary delays in receiving vaccination.

-All recipients of the Pfizer BioNTech and Moderna mRNA COVID-19 vaccines should be kept for observation and monitored for a minimum of 15 minutes.
+All recipients of the Novavax vaccine should be observed for a period of 15 mins.
+Recipients of the Pfizer BioNTech and Moderna mRNA COVID-19 vaccines should be similarly observed if possible.
+Patients should avoid driving for 15 minutes after vaccination due to a risk of fainting after vaccination.
 Facilities for management of anaphylaxis should be available at all vaccination sites.

 Devon COVID Vaccine Allergy Referral form – please ensure the form is completed as fully as possible.
 Failure to do so may result in the referral being returned and a delay in patient assessment.